jto6/BldContainers_template/README.md

 To create a containerized build environment from these templates:
 1. Set names for the container and what it builds (`_what_i_build`, `autoSDbuilder`) in `build_docker_image.sh` and `install.sh`
+2. Update `Dockerfile` to use the desired base OS, install the necessary packages, and anything else that can be statically installed for the build environment.
+3. Update the Host install script `install.sh` to do any non-container installations, like clone git repos.
+4. Update the container based Host setup script `hostsetup.sh` with any remaining one-time Host setup.
+5. Add any setup needed each time the container is invoked in `entrypoint.sh`.

 ## Using